Compound and Parallel Modes of Tropical Convolutional Neural Networks: Method

 The (one-dimensional) convolution of two functions $f$ and $g$ in the traditional sense can be expressed as $(f * g)(t) = \int_{0}^{t} f(\tau) g(t-\tau) d \tau$ where $t$ can be defined on any domain, e.g., the time domain.
 Variants of this convolution operation are widely used in deep learning, and a large number of multiplication operations will appear in model training, bringing challenges to hardware devices.

 In tropical algebra, addition is replaced by taking the larger/smaller values, and multiplication is replaced by addition.
 Hence, one can construct analogously a convolution operation using tropical algebra.
-Specific definitions are provided as follows: \begin{definition} Tropical convolutions: \begin{enumerate} \item[(i)] The \emph{(tropical) min-plus convolution} of two function $f$ and $g$ is defined as \item[(ii)] The \emph{(tropical) max-plus convolution} of two function $f$ and $g$ is defined as \end{enumerate} \end{definition}
+Specific definitions are provided as follows: \begin{definition} Tropical convolutions: \begin{enumerate} \item[(i)] The \emph{(tropical) min-plus convolution} of two function $f$ and $g$ is defined as: